PortalGum/Resize/README.md

 * Enable resizing in specific regions
 * Disable resizing in protected areas (spawn, arenas, etc.)

-Perfect for balanced gameplay and server control.
+* Automatically reset player and mob size inside restricted regions

 ⚠ WorldGuard is optional and only used if installed.

 ---

-## ⚔ Automatic Size Reset on Damage (Highly Configurable)
+## ⚔ Automatic Size Reset on Damage

 A fully configurable system that automatically resets player size when: